ResourcesCo/snippets/rocketchat-webhook/README.md

     ngrok http 3000

     # And the original tab run the micro server
-    npm start
+    yarn start
     ```
-9. Go to the channel and send a message starting with the trigger text.
+10. Go to the channel and send a message starting with the trigger text.

 [url]: https://github.com/resources/snippets/tree/master/rocketchat-webhook